Encyclopedia

 Pleuropeltus

-“`html Pleuropeltus Pleuropeltus (PLOOR-oh-PEL-tus; “Rib Shield”) is a genus of nodosaurid ankylosaurian dinosaur that lived during the Late Cretaceous period, approximately 76 to 75 million years ago.
+Pleuropeltus Pleuropeltus (PLOOR-oh-PEL-tus; “Rib Shield”) is a genus of nodosaurid ankylosaurian dinosaur that lived during the Late Cretaceous period, approximately 76 to 75 million years ago.
 Fossils of this armored dinosaur were discovered in the Dinosaur Park Formation in Alberta, Canada.
-The name Pleuropeltus comes from Greek words meaning “rib shield” or “side shield,”
+The name Pleuropeltus comes from Greek words meaning “rib shield” or “side shield,” referring

 Pleuropeltus Read Post »